 I am going to show you how to setup Back Button Focus on Sony a6000 and a6300.
 It is a 3 step process.

 Setting up Back Button Focus on Sony a6000 and a63000

 Disable Pre AutoFocus by setting Pre-AF value to OFF.

 Disable AutoFocus on Shutter Button by setting AF w/ shutter value to OFF

 Set its value to AF On

 A Smarter Way to Focus

 Once you set up your camera for Back Button Focusing, you may not ever want to go back to half-pressing the shutter!
-The speed, efficiency and convenience of Back Button Focus means that less moments are wasted waiting for the camera to refocus, and more crucial moments are captured.
+The speed, efficiency, and convenience of Back Button Focus means that fewer moments are wasted waiting for the camera to refocus, and more crucial moments are captured.